ballerina-attic/gmail-spreadsheet-integration/README.md

 #### <a name="response"></a> Response you'll get

-Each of the customers in your google sheet, would receive a new customized email with the **Subject : Thank You for Downloading {ProductName}**
+Each of the customers in your Google Sheet, would receive a new customized email with the **Subject : Thank You for Downloading {ProductName}**

 Let's now look at sample log statements we will get when running the sample for this scenario.